OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 This power translates into higher amounts of electricity used and increases the demand for utility providers to create more.
-For example, in 2016, the cost of a transaction in the bitcoin network costs 830,000 watt hours (WH) or 830 kWH of energy consumption where the network processes around 5 transactions a second.
+For example, in 2016, the cost of a transaction in the bitcoin network was about 830 kWH of energy consumption where the network processes around 5 transactions a second.
-This means, that in one second of transactions, 4,150,000 WH.
+This means that in one second of transactions, 4,150 kWH were consumed.
+[This does not look right.
+That means something like $500 at US energy rates, or $100/transaction.
+Even if that is overpriced, its still probably $50/transaction.
+Is that really right?]
 When the value of the cryptocurrency increases, the energy cost consumed rises because of the higher incentive to mine new cryptocurrency leading to more mining.
 This growth is so significant as to make this approach unsustainable in the future.

-As for proof of stake, computation power is effectively replaced by the priority of the user.
+In the  proof of stake algorithm, computation power is effectively replaced by the priority of the user.
 There is no need for high computing power when attesting for new blocks, meaning the environmental cost is decreased.
 However, the user is limited to mining the certain percentage of coins they already have.
+[How so?]
 What prevents the user from owning a majority of the coin in the cryptocurrency is the fact that they have to stake a percentage of their own coin in exchange for more.
+[Well, unless they have an external source of making funds.]
 Meaning, the miner is limited to forging the certain percentage of coins they already have.
+[How much is that?]
 Because of this limit, there is not a high consumption of energy by all users attempting to mine as many coins as possible as in the proof of work concept.
-Not only that, but users mining for cryptocurrency using proof of stake does not need to spend high amounts of money for computers to process the mining like they do in proof of work.
+Users forging cryptocurrency using proof of stake also do not need to spend for the computers to mine like they would in proof of work.

 Risks of Concentration